Components

 Button choices

-To minimize confusion, make sure to only present choices that are clear to the users.
+To minimize confusion, make sure to only present choices that are clear to users.

 Button placement

 To avoid frustration and confusion, always place dismissive actions to the left of confirming actions (if the buttons are placed side-by-side).
-If buttons are stacked, always place the dismissive action on top of the confirming action.
+If buttons are stacked, always place the dismissive action below.

 Elevation